 Milan Cathedral is another magnificent Gothic church that took hundreds of years to complete.
 Construction started in the year 1386 but it wasn’t until the year 1965 that the final details were completed.
-It’s the second-largest church in Europe and the 4th largest church in the world!
+This amazing church in Milan is the second-largest church in Europe and the 4th largest church in the world!

 5. Westminster Abbey

 Westminster Abbey is one of the most important churches in England as it’s both the coronation and burial site of English and British monarchs.
-Over 3,300 important people in British history have been buried in the church and the coronation of monarchs has been conducted here since William the Conqueror in the year 1066!
+Over 3,300 important people in British history have been buried in this church in London and the coronation of monarchs has been conducted here since William the Conqueror in the year 1066!

 6. Strasbourg Cathedral